Overview of CSR Communication

 - Stakeholder engagement

 We believe that communicating with our diverse stakeholders is important to be aware of social issues, to build relationships of trust and collaboration, and to accomplish greater results.
 This Report details our progress and focus on comments received from stakeholders in the process of redefining the Group CSR Material Issues announced in April 2016.
-As mentioned in 2 and 3 above, we have included an interview with an expert.
+As mentioned in 2 above, we have included an interview with an expert.

 - Initiatives to improve information disclosure credibility